Alliance Climate Control Terms & Conditions

 17.2 If during the course of the provision of the Services, including installation, when the Services are being conducted within and around switchboards, that if the same is found defective or deemed to be unsafe by the Supplier, then the Supplier shall notify the Customer immediately.
 The power, if isolated, will not be re-energised until such time as the existing condition has been rectified and made safe in accordance to the “Electrical Safety Regulations”.
 The Customer accepts and agrees that any costs associated with the rectification services including any goods and labour shall be at the Customer’s account.

-18.1 The Supplier and the Customer agree that ownership of the Goods shall not pass until:
+18.1 The Supplier and the Customer agree that ownership of the Goods shall not pass until the Customer has paid the Supplier all amounts owing to the Supplier.

 18.2 Receipt by the Supplier of any form of payment other than cash shall not be deemed to be payment until that form of payment has been honoured, cleared or recognised.